-The investment objective of the Fund is to provide attractive total return, comprised of high current income and price appreciation.
+The investment objective of the Fund is to provide attractive total return, comprised of high current income and price appreciation primarily through mid-stream MLPs and energy investments.
+Mid-stream MLPs and energy investments are engaged in the exploration, production, gathering, transportation, processing, storage, refining, distribution or marketing of gas, oil and coal related energy sources.

 Portfolio holdings are subject to change without notice.
 The mention of specific securities is not a recommendation or solicitation for any person to buy, sell or hold any particular security.
+Top ten holdings are determined on the basis of the value of individual securities held.
+The Fund may also hold positions in other types of securities issued by the companies listed above.
 You can obtain a complete listing of holdings by clicking here

 NAV per share is as of the prior day’s market close of regular trading on the NYSE, generally 4:00 p.m.
 Eastern time, on each day the NYSE is open for trading.